 Salaries in terms of purchasing power

-Every year Michael Page, the consulting firm, publishes its “Earnings Study”.
+Every year Michael Page publishes its “Earnings Study”.
 This study reveals how much the top managers of Portuguese companies make a year, on average.

 The most generous salaries are reserved for managerial positions in the Operations General Management (Tourism), Medical management, Legal counsel, Industrial boardroom positions or Purchasing managers.

 Annual earnings of some top management positions in Lisbon

 General Manager (industry): 110,000 € – 170,000 €